Mind uploading: Philosophical issues

 These philosophical issues have a long history.
-In 1775, Thomas Reid wrote: “I would be glad to know... whether when my brain has lost its original structure, and when some hundred years after the same materials are fabricated so curiously as to become an intelligent being, whether, I say that being will be me; or, if, two or three such beings should be formed out of my brain; whether they will all be me, and consequently one and the same intelligent being.”
+In 1775, Thomas Reid wrote: "I would be glad to know... whether when my brain has lost its original structure, and when some hundred years after the same materials are fabricated so curiously as to become an intelligent being, whether, I say that being will be me; or, if, two or three such beings should be formed out of my brain; whether they will all be me, and consequently one and the same intelligent being."
 Although the term hard problem of consciousness was coined in 1994, debate about the issue is ancient.
 Augustine of Hippo argued against physicalist "Academians" in the 5th century, writing that consciousness cannot be an illusion because only a conscious being can be deceived or experience an illusion.
 René Descartes, the founder of mind-body dualism, made a similar objection in the 17th century, coining the popular phrase "Je pense, donc je suis" ("I think, therefore I am").
 Although physicalism was proposed in ancient times, Thomas Huxley was among the first to describe mental experience as merely an epiphenomenon of interactions within the brain, with no causal power of its own and entirely downstream from brain activity.

-Many transhumanists and singularitarians place great hope in the belief that they may become immortal by creating one or many non-biological functional copies of their brains, thereby leaving their "biological shell".
+Many transhumanists and singularitarians hope to become immortal by creating one or many non-biological functional copies of their brains, thereby leaving their "biological shell".
 But the philosopher and transhumanist Susan Schneider claims that, at best, uploading would create a copy of the original mind.
 Schneider agrees that consciousness has a computational basis, but does not agree that this means a person survives uploading.
-According to her, uploading would probably result in the death of one's brain, and only outside observers could maintain the illusion that the original person survived.
+According to her, uploading would probably result in the death of one's brain, and only others could maintain the illusion that the original person survived.
 It is implausible to think that one's consciousness could leave one's brain for another location; ordinary physical objects do not behave this way.
 Ordinary objects (rocks, tables, etc.) are not simultaneously here and elsewhere.
 At best, a copy is created.
-Neural correlates of consciousness, a sub-branch of neuroscience, states that consciousness may be thought of as a state-dependent property of some undefined complex, adaptive, and highly interconnected biological system.